 Features like Playlists, Autosave to the Library, and Schedule from Saved Videos make storing, organizing, and sharing archived video content easy.
 And when you use Resi’s Resi On Demand feature, we help you save even more time by transferring the cue markers you make public to your video player, which will be immediately visible on your VOD scrub bar.
 This feature saves you and your audience time.
 You won’t need to re-establish cues you’ve already created, and you’ll have streamlined your audience’s experience so they can quickly navigate to the parts they want to watch.
 It’s just one more way we want to help you save time while still delivering a powerful and engaging experience for your church.

 With just three simple steps, you can have a collection of videos to engage your congregation and a process that saves you time.

 1. Define Your Goals and Audience

-You’ll want to start by clearly defining your goals and audience for your content library.
+You’ll want to start by clearly defining your goals and audience for your On Demand setup.
 Those goals might range from inspiring spiritual growth to providing practical resources for everyday life.
-Once you’ve got clear goals for using a content library, it’s important to know your audience and what type of content they want to see.
+Once you’ve got clear goals for using On Demand, it’s important to know your audience and what type of content they want to see.
 Are they looking for Bible studies, podcasts, or tips on living a faithful life?
-Having those two pieces of information as the foundation for your content library will help tailor it to your audience’s interests and make it a valuable resource for your church community.
+Having those two pieces of information as the foundation for your On Demand environment will help tailor it to your audience’s interests and make it a valuable resource for your church community.

 2. Upload Your Content

 Now it’s time to gather your files, take a deep breath, and start uploading your content to the library.
 The good news is you only need to do this bulk upload once!
-When you add Content Library to your current Resi plan and enable Autosave to Library, your video automatically downloads to your library.
+When you add Resi On Demand to your current Resi plan and enable Autosave to Library, your video automatically downloads to your library.
 So, by the time your livestream is coming to a close, your content is instantly ready to post or share from your library!

 3. Organize and manage your content.